McLauglin History, Family Crest & Coats of Arms

 Contemporary Notables of the name McLauglin (post 1700) +

-- Carolyn McLauglin, American Democrat politician, Delegate to Democratic National Convention from New York, 2008
+- Carolyn McLauglin, American Democratic Party politician, Delegate to Democratic National Convention from New York, 2008

 Historic Events for the McLauglin family +